patrivet/patrivet/README.md

-### Hey 👋🏼 I'm Pat and welcome to my readme ::: make yourself at home ☕
+## Hey 👋🏼 I'm Pat and welcome to my readme ::: make yourself at home ☕

 :blossom:
 Two apps I've built recently are [TennisClubLadder](https://github.com/patrivet/TennisClubLadder) - a tennis ladder league tracking app, which was I build over a week using Express.js, MongoDB, React and Sass, and [SteamWreck](https://github.com/patrivet/SteamWreck), which recommends a Steam users next games to play, and was built by a team of 4 over 2 weeks, using Express.js, MongoDB, Mongoose, React with Typescript and Sass.

-###I’m currently working on 🔭
+### I’m currently working on 🔭 :
 adding extra features to TennisClubLadder, using Typescript and Redux.

-###Some of my current favourites technologies 💻 :
+### Some of my current favourites technologies are  💻:
  React, Typescript, Express.js, GraphQL, MongoDB & Sass.

-###How to reach me 📫.:
+### How to reach me 📫:
 email: [patrickmrivet@gmail.com](mailto:patrickmrivet@gmail.com).

 linkedIn: [https://www.linkedin.com/in/pat-rivet/](https://www.linkedin.com/in/pat-rivet/)

 twitter: [@toddrivers_](https://twitter.com/ToddRivers_)
 <!--
 **patrivet/patrivet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.